panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Accepted-Proposal-for-View-Module.md

 * Work on any issues regarding the particular deployment of project(code).
-* Remain an active member of the Cartaro and OSGeo community.<br>
+* Remain an active member of the Cartaro and OSGeo community.

-5. Future ideas / How can your idea be expanded ?
+**Future ideas / How can your idea be expanded ?**

 This idea can be extended to provide applications of PostGIS and Cartaro which includes routing services (pg_routing), location based services etc..
 Also other PostgreSQL DB module can be club with the Cartaro.

-Explain how your SoC task would benefit the OSGeo member project and more generally the OSGeo Foundation as a whole ?
+**Explain how your SoC task would benefit the OSGeo member project and more generally the OSGeo Foundation as a whole ?**

 Adding a PostGIS module support will open a huge possibility of spatial data processing with the Cartaro.
 It enable a big scope of spatial query processing with content management system.

 <br>
-Please provide details of general computing experience
+**Please provide details of general computing experience**

 Operating Systems: Linux (Ubuntu, Fedora Xfce), Windows.<br>